DennisNjeru9/NewsCatchup/README.md

 * Visual Studio (VS) Code or Atom Editor will be essential.
 * One must also clone the github repository.
 * Next you should open the directory in your terminal and activate the virtual environment.
-* Run the ./start.sh command to run the application on the local server
+* Run the ./start.sh command to run the application on the local server.
-* Open the link on the local browser
+* Open the link on the local browser.
-* Add name of dynamic route and source id (that is /news/{bbc-news or abc-news}) to find top headlines
+* Add name of dynamic route and source id (that is /news/{bbc-news or abc-news}) to find top headlines.
+* Add name of dynamic route (search/) and keyword (e.g bitcoin) to find specific articles and click the link (read article) to read article.

 ## Known Bugs
 The current application contains no bugs